AFKjr/quick-escape-artist/README.md

 ## How to Use

-1. **First Time Setup**: Complete the onboarding process to understand the app's features
+1. **App Launch**: Quick splash screen loads you directly into the main app
 2. **Quick Escape**: Tap "Trigger Now" for an immediate fake call or text
 3. **Scheduled Escape**: Set a delay timer and the app will notify you at the perfect moment
 4. **Customize**: Visit Settings to personalize contact names and preferences